Jagdeepsingh8562/Django-Levelup/README.md

 ```bash
 python imdb_csv.py
 ```
-4. Check the pdf files in the directory
+4. Check the pdf files in the `output_pdf` directory